errbit/errbit/README.md

 * To authenticate, Errbit uses token-based authentication.
 Get your API Key in your user settings (or create special user for this purpose)
 * You also need to provide project ID (it needs to be Number) for issues to be created

+**JIRA Issues Integration**
+* Domain is the host of JIRA application. i.e. **https://issues.apache.org/jira**
+* To authenticate is used basic authentication.
+We strongly suggest to use SSL connection (https).
+You need to provide username and password.
+* Project is also needed to identify projects.
+* User who is reporting issue to JIRA is set as a reporter, however this user matching is based only on the email address.
+User bruce@example.com in Errbit will be in JIRA matched to user bruce.
+In case of not existing user bruce in JIRA, basic authentication user is used.

 What if Errbit has an error?
 ----------------------------